Kalikow-type decomposition for multicolor infinite range particle systems: Applications for perfect simulation

 Write

-We now describe the coupled time evolution of $\sigma_t $ and $\tilde \sigma_t.$ Start with an ordered couple of initial configurations $\eta \le \tilde \eta $ at time $0.$ Let
+We now describe the coupled time evolution of $\sigma_t $ and $\tilde \sigma_t.$ Start with an ordered couple of initial configurations $\eta\le \tilde\eta$ at time $0.$ Let

-For each site $i \in \Z^d ,$ consider a rate $M_i$ Poisson process $N^i .$ The Poisson processes corresponding to distinct sites are independent.
-If at time $t,$ the Poisson clock ate site $i$ rings, then both processes try simultaneously to update their spin at site $i.$ Process $\sigma$ replaces spin $\sigma (i) $ by $- \sigma (i) $ with probability
+For each site $i \in\Z^d ,$ consider a rate $M_i$ Poisson process $N^i .$ The Poisson processes corresponding to distinct sites are independent.
+If at time $t,$ the Poisson\vadjust{\goodbreak} clock ate site $i$ rings, then both processes try simultaneously to update their spin at site $i.$ Process $\sigma$ replaces spin $\sigma(i) $ by $- \sigma(i) $ with probability

-and the process $\tilde \sigma$ replaces spin $\tilde \sigma (i) $ by $- \tilde \sigma (i) $ with probability
+and the process $\tilde\sigma$ replaces spin $\tilde\sigma(i) $ by $- \tilde\sigma(i) $ with probability

-Hence we can introduce the following probability measures.
-For any configuration $\sigma $ with $\sigma (i ) = - 1 $ we put
+Hence, we can introduce the following probability measures.
+For any configuration $\sigma$ with $\sigma (i ) = - 1 $, we put

-In the same way, for any configuration $\sigma $ with $\sigma (i ) = +1,$ we put
+In the same way, for any configuration $\sigma$ with $\sigma(i ) = +1,$ we put

 The same definitions hold for $\tilde c_i $ with obvious modifications.
-Then we have by construction and thanks to condition (\ref{eq:sufficient}) that
+Then we have by construction and thanks to condition (\ref{eqsufficient}) that

-This stochastic order makes it possible to construct a coupled Glauber dynamics $(\sigma_t, \tilde \sigma_t)_t$ taking values in the space of ordered configurations $ \mathcal{S } .$
+This stochastic order makes it possible to construct a coupled Glauber dynamics $(\sigma_t, \tilde\sigma_t)_t$ taking values in the space of ordered configurations $ \mathcal{S } .$

-At each jump time $t$ of one of the Poisson processes $N^i, $ the ordered configuration $(\sigma_t, \tilde \sigma_t) $ is replaced at site $i$ by the ordered pair
+At each jump time $t$ of one of the Poisson processes $N^i, $ the ordered configuration $(\sigma_t, \tilde\sigma_t) $ is replaced at site $i$ by the ordered pair

-Now, it is straightforward to show that under our summability condition (\ref{B3}) on the interaction $ J$ and $\tilde J$ and due to the boundedness of the force of the external field, the transition probability $P_i $ satisfies the continuity assumption (\ref{eq:continuity}).
-Hence, the decomposition of Theorem \ref{theo:decomp} can be applied and yields the following (compare also to Theorem 3.3 of Galves, Garcia and Prieur (2010)). \begin{cor} There exists a sequence of transition probabilities $ P_k , k \geq - 1, $ such that for any pair of symbols $ ( a,b) \in \{ (-1,-1), (-1,1), (1,1) \} $ and any ordered pair of configurations $ ( \sigma , \tilde \sigma ) \in \mathcal{S} :$
+Now, it is straightforward to show that under our summability condition (\ref{B3}) on the interaction $ J$ and $\tilde J$ and due to the boundedness of the force of the external field, the transition probability $P_i $ satisfies the continuity assumption (\ref{eqcontinuity}).
+Hence, the decomposition of Theorem~\ref{theodecomp} can be applied and yields the following corollary [compare also to Theorem 3.3 of \citet{GalGarPri10}]. \begin{cor} There exists a sequence of transition probabilities $ P_k , k \geq- 1, $ such that for any pair of symbols $ ( a,b) \in \{ (-1,-1), (-1,1), (1,1) \} $ and any ordered pair of configurations $ ( \sigma, \tilde\sigma) \in \mathcal{S},$

 \end{cor}